piorpiedev/BackupUSB/README.md

 ---

+## TODO

+  - Insert an actual args manager, allowing to specify the arg and pass it more clearly
+  - Add sftp support for backup destination (with option to ALSO store locally, as well as to send to multiple sftps)
+  - Instead of saving folders/files inside of the tar directly, first check that the names don't repeat themselves
+  - Add option to store the paths with a full path, instead of just the basepath specified

+---

 ## Algorithms

   - Blake3: Used for the MacSum of the already encrypted file, in order to verify the file integrity before decrypting